Chris Perez (baseball): Los Angeles Dodgers

-He signed a one-year contract with the Los Angeles Dodgers on December 24, 2013.
+On December 24, 2013, He signed a one-year contract with the Los Angeles Dodgers.
 The contract included a base salary of $2.3 million with incentives worth as much as $8 million.
 Perez appeared in 49 games for the Dodgers and was 1–3 with a 4.27 ERA.
 He was owed a $500,000 bonus if he appeared in 50 games, but the Dodgers did not use him at all the last week of the season to avoid paying the bonus.

 Milwaukee Brewers

-Perez signed a one-year minor league contract with the Milwaukee Brewers on February 4, 2015, which included an invitation to spring training.
+On February 5, 2015, Perez signed a minor league contract with the Milwaukee Brewers the deal included an invitation to spring training.
 He was released on March 29.
 He was re-signed to another minor league contract two days later, and exercised an opt-out on April 27.
 On June 24, it was announced that Perez was suspended for 50 games for violating the drug policy by testing positive for a drug of abuse.